required for program

 PSEO/Early college online classes

-Learn about the span of world history, from the world of the Bible and church history, all the way through the recent American and 21st-century world, studying under professors who are consulted internationally for their expertise.
-The history program examines the settings and contexts of some of the most influential events in history, from the ancient world to the present day, and offers a deeper understanding of the Bible and the human experience.
-This degree lays the foundation for careers in education, law, government, public administration, ministry, business, and many other fields - history majors go in many different career directions!
+Learn world history, from the world of the Bible and church history, all the way through American and 21st-century world, studying under professors who are consulted internationally for their expertise.
+The program examines the settings and contexts of some of the most influential events in history and offers a deeper understanding of the Bible and the human experience.
+Foundation are built for careers in education, law, government, public administration, ministry, business, and other fields.

 Northwestern’s history professors are recognized experts in their fields, ranging from the ancient world, the Middle East, modern Europe and Russia, and the United States.
 Our faculty members all hold terminal degrees and are published authors, in areas including the Syriac language in the Middle Eastern Church to the YMCA’s work in Russia, to religion and politics in American history.
 They have been recognized and included in leadership and collaborative roles in organizations such as the United Nations Educational, Scientific, and Cultural Organization (UNESCO), the Museum of Russian Art, and the American Bible Society.